 As families are sometimes complicated, you can always consult expert advice if you are unsure about a particular child in your family.

 Children under 18 can be considered dependents on your VA claim, no matter their physical or mental status.
 However, once they turn 18, they are automatically removed from this.
+A child can only remain a dependent if they are in school full time or are a helpless child.

 A Veteran cannot receive helpless child benefits until the child is past the age of 18.
 Before this, they are just considered a dependent and will be added to your regular VA rating from that.